yyk808/mercury/README.md

-## Mercury Module - Git Internal Module
+## Git Internal Module

-Mercury is a high-performance Rust library for encoding and decoding Git internal objects and Pack files.
+Git-Internal is a high-performance Rust library for encoding and decoding Git internal objects and Pack files.
 It provides comprehensive support for Git's internal object storage format with advanced features like delta compression, memory management, and concurrent processing.

 ## Overview

-Mercury is designed to handle Git internal objects and Pack files efficiently, supporting both reading and writing operations with optimized memory usage and multi-threaded processing capabilities.
+This module is designed to handle Git internal objects and Pack files efficiently, supporting both reading and writing operations with optimized memory usage and multi-threaded processing capabilities.
 The library implements the complete Git Pack format specification with additional optimizations for large-scale Git operations.

 ## Key Features